daf-tsal/seeds-clustering-analysis/README.md

+## Motivation

+This project was developed to explore clustering techniques and dimensionality reduction methods on a real-world dataset, focusing on both performance evaluation and interpretability.

 # Seeds Dataset Analysis: Clustering & Dimensionality Reduction

 This project explores the **Seeds dataset** from the UCI Machine Learning Repository using clustering and dimensionality reduction techniques.